nkosi-tauro/eportfolio/module_ssd/team.md

 ## Team Meeting 9 (24/06)
 - We had a Show and Tell Session where each team member presented what they worked on, progress check
-- We had discussions about possible improvements but we decided to defer them to the end and focus on the core requirements for now
+- We had discussions about possible improvements, but we decided to defer them to the end and focus on the core requirements for now
 - Abdul was not available as he had an emergency to deal with - We hope everything went well.

 ## Team Meeting 10 & 11 (27/06) & (01/07)
 - Significant Progress was made by Ales and I (Nkosi) on the Features we were working on.
-- The Core requirements are pretty much complete, I stepped in to Complete the General Public View and the initial reporting form.
+- The Core requirements are pretty much complete, I stepped in to Complete the Public View and the initial reporting form.
 - Nkosi Offered to assist team members in getting their development environments setup so that they could contribute on their assigned features.
 - Nkosi implemented the Initial tests for the application

 ## Team Meeting (Francis <> Nkosi 1-on-1) (04/07)